 The Market is Slowing, but 98% of Millennials Are Still Concerned

 The housing market began to cool in late 2021, but prices are expected to continue trending upward in 2022, just at a slower pace.
-The latest forecast by Fannie Mae predicts home prices to rise about 8% — well below the 20% growth in 2021 but still above the historical standard of 4%.
+The latest forecast by Fannie Mae predicts home prices will rise about 8% — well below the 20% growth in 2021 but still above the historical standard of 4%.

 Buyers expect many of the same challenges that plagued the market in 2021.
 Nearly all millennials (98%) who plan to buy a home in the next year said they anticipate significant obstacles, including: